josmar-crwdstffng/angular/aio/content/start/start-routing.md

     Angular uses the `productId` to display the details for each unique product.

 1. Update the `ProductDetailsComponent` template to display product details with an `*ngIf`.
-    If a product exists, the `<div>` renders with a name, price, and description.
+    If a product exists, the `div` element renders with a name, price, and description.

     <code-example header="src/app/product-details/product-details.component.html" path="getting-started/src/app/product-details/product-details.component.html" region="details"></code-example>